 The problem: High foot traffic quickly leads to dirty floors, moisture build-up, and slip risks, particularly during wet weather.
 Landlords must also consider wheelchair accessibility, meaning mats must be low-profile and easy to roll over.
 Traditional coir matting, while effective at scraping dirt, is often too rough and uneven for wheelchair users.

-The solution: Use robust, commercial-grade entrance mats with strong scraping fibres, high absorbency, and anti-slip rubber backings.
+The solution: The experts at First Mats suggest using robust, commercial-grade entrance mats with strong scraping fibres, high absorbency, and anti-slip rubber backings.
 These types of mats are ideal for communal entrances, offering reliable performance in busy environments.
 For buildings that require wheelchair-friendly mats, look for options with a smooth, accessible surface that still absorb moisture effectively.

 Where a matwell is already installed, selecting the right insert is crucial.
 The Matwell Mats collection includes DDA-compliant options suitable for accessible housing and local authority buildings.

 Coir matting remains a good choice for certain buildings, especially older properties or those aiming for a traditional appearance.
-The Coir Matting range offers durable natural fibre options, but these should be avoided where wheelchair access is required.
+The Coir Matting range by First Mats offers durable natural fibre options, but these should be avoided where wheelchair access is required.

 Fire Safety: A Key Requirement for Social Housing